Three-Year NFL Veteran to Represent Ole Miss on the Biggest Stage

 At Ole Miss, Nix has tutored four of the most productive backs in school history in Dexter McCluster, Brandon Bolden, Jeff Scott and Jaylen Walton, while the Rebels have ranked top three in the SEC in rushing twice.

-With a variety of running backs with different styles and strengths at his disposal, Nix helped the 2015 Ole Miss squad lead the SEC in total offense (517.8 ypg).
-The Rebels topped 600 yards of total offense in three games, a school record, and more than 200 yards rushing in six contests.
+With a variety of running backs with different styles and strengths at his disposal, Nix helped the 2015 Ole Miss squad lead the SEC and rank top-10 nationally in scoring (40.8), total offense (517.8 ypg) and passing (334.7 ypg).
+The Rebels eclipsed 600 yards of total offense in three games, a school record, and more than 200 yards rushing in six contests.

 During the 2014 season, Nix’s running backs topped 150 yards rushing in seven games to assist in the Rebel offensive attack.

-In 2013, Nix helped the Ole Miss offense rank top five in the SEC and top 25 nationally in total offense (473.3 ypg), which also broke the school record.
+In 2013, Nix helped the Ole Miss offense rank top five in the SEC and top 25 nationally in total offense (473.3 ypg), which also broke the school record at the time.
 Led by a bevy of talented rushers, the Ole Miss ground game was a headache for many opposing defenses to try and stop.